 Hiking poles (if you like them)

-Even though I don’t personally like them myself, hiking poles are a good friend to many walkers and hikers out there.
-They can help to ease the impact on your knees so that you feel less achy at the end of each day.
+Even though I don’t personally like them myself, hiking poles are a good friend to many walkers and hikers out there – my sister found them really helpful when we were going down the mountain on the second day, and on the last day when the trail to get to the Sun Gate was very muddy and slippery.
+Hiking poles can help to ease the impact on your knees so that you feel less achy at the end of each day.

 You could buy lightweight hiking poles before you go (or take ones you already own), but you can also rent them in Cusco or from your tour company.